List of BoJack Horseman characters: Charlotte Carson

 Charlotte Carson (née Moore) (voiced by Olivia Wilde; born c.
 1967) is a deer who was Herb Kazzaz's old girlfriend with whom BoJack was once in love.
-During a drug and alcohol induced stupor in "Downer Ending", BoJack imagines an alternate life where instead of becoming a television star he moves to Maine with Charlotte.
+During a drug and alcohol induced stupor in "Downer Ending", BoJack imagines an alternate life where instead of becoming a television star he moves to the countryside in Maine with Charlotte.
 In this fantasy, the couple get married, have a daughter named Harper, and lead a quiet rustic lifestyle.

 In "Still Broken", Charlotte attended Herb Kazzaz's funeral.
 In a discussion with BoJack, she mentioned that she visited Herb and read the part in BoJack's book on how he and Herb fought over a telescope.
 She tells him she only lived in Maine for a month and later moved to Tesuque, New Mexico.
-In "Escape from LA", BoJack drives to Charlotte's house to find she is married to a dorky, dad-joke making man named Kyle and has two teenage children named Trip (human) and Penny (doe).
-She also owns a store called "Your Deer Friend".
+Before she departs the funeral she hands Bojack her business card.
+In "Escape from LA", BoJack drives to Charlotte's business "Your Deer Friend" which sells turquoise paraphernalia, then she takes him to her house to find she is happily married to a loving, dorky, dad-joke making man named Kyle (Ed Helms) and has two teenage children named Trip (a human voiced by Adam Pally) and Penny (a doe).
 During his time in New Mexico, BoJack bonds with the 17-year-old Penny by becoming her "date" for prom.
-While talking with Charlotte later over by her fire pit, the two share a brief kiss.
+While talking with Charlotte later over by her fire pit in her background, the two share a brief kiss.
 BoJack initially urges her to leave with him anew amidst her protests, eventually relenting.
 However, Charlotte asks him to leave by the next day, confessing his presence depresses her.
-Later that night, Charlotte catches BoJack and Penny in a compromising position in his yacht.
-BoJack apologizes, but she orders him to get off her property before she calls the police, and warns BoJack that if he contacts her or her family again, she will kill him.
+Later that night, Charlotte catches BoJack and Penny in a compromising position inside his yacht.
+BoJack tries to apologize but sternly orders him to leave immediately and never have contact with her or her family again.

-Charlotte returns briefly in the final season, when she and Penny are approached by Paige Sinclair who seeks details of their encounter with BoJack for an article she is writing about his involvement in Sarah Lynn's death.
-She tells BoJack she doesn't want to be involved and that he has to handle the situation, causing BoJack to hyperventilate and later pass out.
+Charlotte returns briefly in the final season, when she and Penny are approached by reporter Paige Sinclair who seeks details of their encounter with BoJack for an article she is writing about his involvement in Sarah Lynn's death.
+She tells BoJack she does not want herself or Penny to be involved and that he has to handle the situation, causing BoJack to hyperventilate and later pass out at his place of employment.